 Have read over your Temple of Fame twice, and cannot find any thing amis, of weight enough to call a fault, but see in it a thousand thousand beauties.
 Mr. Addison shall see it to-morrow: after his perusal of it, I will let you know his thoughts.
-I desire you would let me know whether you are at leisure or not?
-I have a design which I shall open a month month or two hence, with the affiftance of the few like yourfelf.
+I defire you would let me know whither you are at leisure or not?
+I have a design which I shall open a month or two hence, with the assistance of the sew like yourself.
 If your thoughts are unengaged, I shall explain myself further.
 I am